DisWebCord/diswebcord.github.io/README.md

-# This project has been abandoned
+# This project is abandoned, there probably won't be anymore updates.